-With EEBA, I was able to do this in two easy steps.
+With Goodbudget, I was able to do this in two easy steps.

-- I used the Edit Budget page to create a new Annual / Irregular Envelope called “NYC” and gave it a budget to match how much I intend to spend for the entire trip.
-This lets me build up my vacation fund and track my progress over time.
+- I used the Add/Edit Envelopes page to create a new Goal Envelope called “NYC” and gave it a budget to match how much I intended to spend for the entire trip.
+This let me build up my vacation fund and track my progress over time.

-- To start filling the Envelope now I adjusted my monthly Scheduled Fill to add less to my “Groceries” and “Entertainment” Envelopes, putting what I saved into the “NYC” Envelope.
+- To start filling the Envelope now, I adjusted my monthly Scheduled Fill to add less to my “Groceries” and “Entertainment” Envelopes, and instead put that money into the “NYC” Envelope.
 It wasn’t easy deciding where to cut back, but overall it’s a trade-off that I’m willing to make to be able to afford my vacation.

 Now I can sit back, stick with my budget, and let my NYC Envelope fill up!(Photo: Joisey showaa/Flickr Creative Commons)